 Galileo Galilei was born on 15 Feb 1564 in Pisa, Italy.
 Galileo Galilei is one of the most recognizable astronomers of all time.
 His telescopic discoveries have contributed significantly to the field of Astronomy.
 He is regarded as the father of Modern Science, Modern Physics, the Scientific Method, and Observational Astronomy.
 Here are ten great inventions and discoveries of Galileo Galilei.

 1. He invented a thermoscope.
 It is a device that shows the variation in temperature.
-Thermometers are advanced, evolved version of a thermoscope.
+Thermometers are advanced, evolved versions of a thermoscope.

 2. He invented an instrument called Sector which helped in calculating problems in proportion, trigonometry, multiplication, and division till the 19th century.

 3. Galileo discovered the principle that the density of a liquid varies with temperature.
-Galileo thermometers, named after him, works on this principle.
+Galileo thermometers, named after him, work on this principle.

 When Galileo viewed the sky with his telescope.
 He made revolutionary discoveries that change the perspective of the universe that humans used to know.

-4. He founded that the moon's surface isn't smooth.
+4. He found that the moon's surface isn't smooth.
 It has mountains, valleys, and craters.

 5. The Sun has scar - dark spots - which is now acknowledged as Sunspot.

 6. He noticed that the position of sunspots varies with time.
 After a few observations, he concluded that the sun spins on its axis, about once per month.

 7. Galileo was also the first person to discover the moons of another planet.
 The four largest moons of Jupiter were seen by a person for the first time.
 These four moons are often called Galilean Moons.